qouteall/immptl/docs/wiki/Implementation-Details.md

 This mod do clipping by transforming the vertex shader and set `gl_ClipDistance`.

-There is another clipping method using oblique projection. http://www.terathon.com/lengyel/Lengyel-Oblique.pdf
+There is another clipping method using oblique projection. http://www.terathon.com/lengyel/Lengyel-Oblique.pdf Oblique projection does not work well with the things that use pixel depth, and is less straightforward than doing extra clipping.

-This mod does not use oblique projection for clipping because **oblique projection cannot do correct clipping in all cases.** If the angle between the culling plane normal with view vector is not bigger than 90 degrees, it will not work at all.

-And oblique projection make it harder to be compatible with Iris.

 ### Portal Visibility Prediction Optimization Utilizing Temporal Coherence